Fareless Transit Registration

 • After the program launched in the middle of the 2021-2022 school year, the nearly a quarter of the South LA Promise Zone school students enrolled in the Fareless Transit program.

 • However, in the third year of the program so far, more than a quarter of the prior year’s registrants have already renewed their Fareless Transit pass.
-This is exactly in line with the program-wide retention rate of 26%.

 • The total number of registered users in the 2023-24 school year has already exceeded the prior year‘s total number.